dask/dask-jobqueue/docs/source/debug.rst

 To correct any problem detected at this point, you could try to use ``job_extra`` or ``env_extra`` kwargs when initializing your cluster object.

-In particular, pay attention to the python executable use to launch the workers, which by default is the one used to launch the scheduler.
+In particular, pay attention to the python executable used to launch the workers, which by default is the one used to launch the scheduler.

 Activate debug mode